Interaction of Autonomous and Manually Controlled Vehicles Multiscenario Vehicle Interaction Dataset: Related Work

-The PREVENTION dataset, introduced in 2019 \cite{prevention_dataset}, provides detailed information on vehicle trajectories, categories, lanes, and various events such as for example vehicle merging, vehicle leaving its current lane or the road and left/right lane changes.
-This dataset was collected by deploying six distinct sensors, including LIDAR, radar, and cameras, on an instrumented vehicle operating under naturalistic driving conditions.
-Comprising 356 minutes of data, equivalent to 540 kilometers of travel distance, the PREVENTION dataset includes over 4 million detections and more than 3,000 individual trajectories.
+The PREVENTION dataset \cite{prevention_dataset} was introduced in 2019 and offers extensive and precise annotations of vehicle trajectories, categories, lanes, and various events, including cut-in, cut-out, left/right lane changes, and hazardous maneuvers.
+The dataset was collected by deploying six distinct sensors (LIDAR, radar, and cameras) on an instrumented vehicle operating under naturalistic driving conditions.
+The PREVENTION dataset encompasses 356 min of data, equivalent to 540 km of travel distance, featuring over 4 million detections and more than 3,000 individual trajectories.

-The EU Longterm dataset \cite{eulongterm_dataset}, compiled in 2020, offers a comprehensive view of urban and suburban environments in Montbéliard, France.
-Maintaining a constant speed of 50 km/h throughout the data collection process, the dataset was captured in a driving route covering approximately 5.0 kilometers, recorded in 16-minute-long segments.
-The data, sampled at 10Hz, originated from a diverse set of sensors positioned on the vehicle and was then stored in rosbag files.
-This sensor suite included two stereo cameras (pointing back and front), two industrial cameras (facing the sides of the vehicle), two Velodyne HDL-32E LIDARS, one 2D LIDAR, one radar, an IMU, and a GPS receiver.
+The EU Longterm dataset \cite{eulongterm_dataset} was gathered in 2020 using the Robocar in the urban and suburban areas of Montbéliard, France.
+The vehicle speed was maintained at 50 km/h throughout the data collection process.
+The recorded driving route spans approximately 5.0 kilometers, recorded in 16-minute-long segments.
+The data collected at 10Hz came from two stereo cameras (pointing back and front) two industrial cameras (facing the sides of the vehicle), two Velodyne HDL-32E LIDARS, one 2D LIDAR, one radar, an IMU, and a GPS receiver, all of which were stored in rosbag files

-In 2021, the Waymo Open Dataset \cite{waymo_dataset} was introduced.
-This dataset features over 100,000 scenes, each lasting 20 seconds and captured at a rate of 10 Hz.
-The dataset includes more than 570 hours of distinctive data, covering a distance of 1750 km along roadways across six cities within the United States.
-Comprising a rich array of information, the Waymo Open Dataset includes LIDAR scans, camera images, labels, and 3D bounding boxes.
+Further diversification was presented in 2021 with the Waymo Open Dataset \cite{waymo_dataset}.
+This dataset contains more than 100,000 scenes, each spanning 20 s and captured at a rate of 10 Hz, resulting in more than 570 h of unique data covering a distance of 1750 km along roadways across six cities within the United States.
+The dataset provides LIDAR scans, camera images, labels, and 3D bounding boxes.

-Other extensively employed datasets are the Oxford RobotCar dataset \cite{RobotCarDatasetIJRR, RadarRobotCarDatasetICRA2020}, first introduced in 2016 and later updated in 2020, as well as nuScenes \cite{nuscenes}, presented in 2020, and ONCE \cite{once_dataset}, introduced in 2021.
-Each of these datasets was captured using a sensor array encompassing both cameras and LIDARs.
+Other widely used datasets include the Oxford RobotCar dataset \cite{RobotCarDatasetIJRR, RadarRobotCarDatasetICRA2020} introduced in 2016 and updated in 2020, nuScenes \cite{nuscenes} introduced in 2020, and ONCE \cite{once_dataset} introduced in 2021.
+All were recorded with a sensor array, including cameras and LIDARs.

-Although existing datasets have proven invaluable for research and development in the area of autonomous driving system, the need for diversification in data sources, sensor configurations, geographical locations, and driving scenarios remains crucial.